-Shareholder proposals for inclusion in our proxy materials for the 2025 annual meeting of shareholders must be received by us no later than December 27, 2024.
+Shareholder proposals for inclusion in our proxy materials pursuant to Rule 14a-8 under the Exchange Act for the 2026 annual meeting of shareholders must be received by us no later than December 26, 2025.
 These proposals must also meet the other requirements of the rules of the SEC.